 6. Manage other’s expectations:

-I also want to mention that other expectations can be exhausting this time of year.
+I also want to mention that other people’s expectations can be exhausting this time of year.
 Be honest and tell people you are reevaluating and simplifying this year.
-Next year may be different, but this year you just do not have the energy.
+Next year may be different, but this year if you just do not have the energy let people know what to expect from you.
 Stand up for yourself and decide what you want.
 Then clearly state and defend your decisions with healthy boundaries.
 There is nothing wrong with cutting back and if people do not understand why you need to, it is their problem, not yours.
 You are only responsible for and to yourself.
 You never have to justify your decisions to others.
 Those that truly are important in your life will understand and support your decisions.

 Take good care of yourself!